cj-casey/tank-tussle/README.md

 # tank-tussle
-A top down 2 player tank fighting game, developed using the Pygame Library
+A top down 2 player tank fighting game, developed using the Pygame Library.

+Structure:
+  This was my first time using the Pygame library to create something not just out of a tutorial.
+So as a result, the structure is horrid.
+  Everything is in one file, there are classes but they dont have files for them.
+Lots of case statements and nested for loops.

+  The

+Features:
+  * Local 2 Player Versus mode
+  * Random Maze Generation
+  * Projectile Bouncing
+  * Tank Controls (terrible)
+  * Destructible Environment (i swear)
+  * Sounds and Music (all sourced from free sound websites and modulated)
+  * Main Menu
+  * Restart System